 Ms. Andrea Razzaghi

-Prior to NASA Headquarters, Ms. Razzaghi worked at NASA’s Goddard Space Flight Center, where she held several key project management positions.
-From 2005 through 2009, she worked in the Explorers Program Office as the Mission Manager for two astrophysics missions; the Wide-field Infrared Survey Explorer (WISE), which launched in 2009, and the Nuclear Spectroscopic Telescope Array (NuSTAR), which launched in February 2012.
-Ms. Razzaghi also has extensive experience managing Earth science missions.
-From 1997 through 2004, she was the Observatory Manager for the Earth Observing System (EOS) Aura mission, which launched from Vandenberg Air Force Base in 2004.
-In 1992, Ms. Razzaghi began her project management career as the Instrument Manager for the Microwave Imager on the Tropical Rainfall Measuring Mission (TRMM), which launched from Tanegashima, Japan in 1997.
+Ms. Razzaghi joined NASA Headquarters in 2010 to serve as the Assistant Director for Planetary Science.
+She oversaw and played a significant role in many exciting mission milestones, including two comet encounters; planetary launches for Juno to Jupiter; GRAIL to the moon; and the Mars Science Laboratory.
+Also included were science operations at Mercury with the MESSENGER mission, the Dawn mission at the asteroid Vesta, and the successful landing of the Curiosity rover on the surface of Mars.
+From 1992 to 2009, Ms. Razzaghi served at NASA’s Goddard Space Flight Center, where she held several key project management positions.
+She worked in the Explorers’ Program Office as the Mission Manager for two astrophysics missions: the Wide-field Infrared Survey Explorer launched in 2009, and the Nuclear Spectroscopic Telescope Array launched in February 2012.
+From 1997 to 2004, she was the Observatory Manager for the Earth Observing System Aura mission, launched from Vandenberg Air Force Base in 2004.
+In 1992, Ms. Razzaghi served as the Instrument Manager for the Microwave Imager on the Tropical Rainfall Measuring Mission launched from Japan in 1997.